A statistical physics and dynamical systems perspective on geophysical extreme events: Applications of dynamical indicators to geophysical data

 where $\bf{v}$ is the horizontal velocity vector, $T$ the tropospheric air temperature, $q$ the specific humidity and $z_g$ the geopotential height, while constants $c_p$, $L_v$ and $g$ are specific heat at constant pressure, latent heat of vaporization and gravitational acceleration, respectively.
 The zonal and vertical mean of this quantity is obtained by spatial integration:

 where $p_s$ is surface pressure.
 Meridional energy transports are positive when poleward-directed, negative otherwise.
-We consider ERA5 Reanalysis data for 1979--2014 period \cite{hersbach2020era5}, in the Northern Hemisphere.
-We detrend our time series and remove the seasonal and daily cycles for every latitude, and analyse winter (DJF) and summer (JJA) separately.
+We consider ERA5 Reanalysis data over 1979--2014 \cite{hersbach2020era5}, in the Northern Hemisphere.
+We detrend our time series and remove the seasonal and daily cycles for every latitude, and analyse boreal winter (DJF) and summer (JJA) separately.

-In order to account for clusters in time that would possibly bias the estimates of the GPD parameters, we apply a declustering technique based on the above mentioned extremal index (Eq. \ref{eq:EI}) \cite{ferro2003,galfi2017}.
+In order to account for clusters in time that would possibly bias the estimates of the GPD parameters, we apply a declustering technique based on the above-mentioned extremal index (Eq. \ref{eq:EI}) \cite{ferro2003,galfi2017}.
 We estimate the extremal index based on the intervals method \cite{ferro2003} and use the obtained information to decluster the time series, thus ensuring that the selected extreme values are independent as required by EVT.